 Now while you might think this is a bit extreme, and it will be ok to use the small potatoes in the bottom of the potato bag, some of these potatoes may be at their last planting.

 These old seed potatoes have been degrading from when they were first planted.
-This means running the risk of having a poor to non-existant crop and/ or introducing disease into your garden or plot of land and having nothing to show for it at the end of the years work.
+This means running the risk of having a poor to non-existent crop and/ or introducing disease into your garden or plot of land and having nothing to show for it at the end of the year’s work.

 Buy graded seed potatoes